 At the Law Offices of David A. Straus in Las Vegas, we are deeply committed to maximizing our clients’ wealth preservation and that of their beneficiaries while providing them with the greatest possible access to and control of trust funds when they need them.
-Our attorney has served clients throughout Nevada for over twenty-five years.
+Our attorney has served clients throughout Nevada for over thirty years.
 When you need an experienced, proven, and straightforward special needs trust attorney, you call us.
 We will ensure your trust is fully customized to your needs and goals in life and in death.

 Types of Special Needs Trusts

 Third-party special needs trust: Created for a special needs beneficiary (disabled person) by a party other than the beneficiary.
 If the family has a mentally or physically challenged child, a disabled adult, or an elderly adult, it is advisable to place inheritance or assets in a trust that limits distributions to the needs of the beneficiary that are not provided by Medicaid or other means-tested government benefits.
 The benefits of this type of trust is that the money passing from the parents or the estate to the trust for the special needs beneficiary may be used to make the beneficiary’s life more pleasant, while Medicaid pays for the fundamental medical needs of the individual.